Sorbus/artichoke/README.md

 #### Options

-* -n NUMBER
+    -h, --help            show this help message and exit -n NUMBER, --number NUMBER
-    Number of tweets to fetch, between 1 and 3200.
+                          number of tweets to fetch (default: 100) -u USERNAME, --username USERNAME
-* -u USERNAME
-    Name of target account.
+                          user to gather information about

 ### Sample output: